 How to apply with advanced standing and IDP programs

 Many AS and IDP programs participate in the ADEA Centralized Application for Advanced Placement for International Dentists (CAAPID).
-By using the CAAPID application, international students can avoid having to apply directly with each D.D.S. or D.M.D. program.
+By using the ADEA CAAPID application process, international students can avoid having to apply directly with each DDS or DMD program.

-Next, most advanced standing programs will require applicants to complete the Test of English as a Foreign Language (TOEFL).
-Often, a score of 100 or higher is preferred.
+Next, most advanced standing programs will require applicants to complete the internet-based Test of English as a Foreign Language (TOEFL).
+Often, programs may require a minimum score of 100.
 Other common programs requirements include: